 The short-term interest of public authorities in the Member States focuses more on the potential of using ESIF for leveraging more funds via H2020 than for strategic or policy synergies.
-For this reason the regulations80 see as key mechanisms for achieving synergies the clarification of rules for combined funding81 of ESIF programmes and Horizon 2020: The rules are clear on the conditions for funding the same project, parallel projects or successive (upstream or downstream) projects82.
-Despite this clarity confusions, difficulties to combine cost models and comply with different audits often remain discouraging.
-In the current Programming Period the Council has already adopted Regulations that facilitate synergies and help overcome barriers through simplification and specific provisions, while both the European Commission (DG Research and Innovation, DG JRC and DG Regional Development) and the European Parliament have produced or funded a series of reports, which facilitate policy makers to enhance synergies through explanations, theoretical examples, recommendations and good practices.
-These EU documents, while recognising the barriers and that "more work needs to be done in better coordination and achievements of synergies of national, transnational and EU programmes83", they stress that the direction is that national and EU programmes should better align their research priorities using appropriate tools and incentives84.
-The High Level Expert Group on monitoring simplification for beneficiaries of ESI post 2020 Funds emphasise that it is time to break down the "practical difficulties limiting synergies with Horizon 2020".
+In an effort to help national and regional admisnitrations to improve synergies, the regulations see as key mechanisms for achieving synergies the clarification of rules for combined funding of ESIF programmes and Horizon 2020: The rules are clear on the conditions for funding the same project, parallel projects or successive (upstream or downstream) projects (European Commission, 2014).
+Despite confusions that may arise from lack of clarity, difficulties to combine cost models and comply with different audits often remain discouraging.
+In the current Programming Period the Council has already adopted Regulations that facilitate synergies and help overcome barriers through simplification and specific provisions, while both the European Commission (DG Research and Innovation, DG JRC and DG Regional Development) and the European Parliament have produced or commissioned a series of reports, which facilitate policy makers to enhance synergies through explanations, theoretical examples, recommendations and good practices.
+These EU documents, while recognising the barriers and that "more work needs to be done in better coordination and achievements of synergies of national, transnational and EU programmes",61 stress that the direction is that national and EU programmes should better align their research priorities using appropriate tools and incentives (High Level Expert Group, 2015).
+The High Level Expert Group on monitoring simplification for beneficiaries of ESI post 2020 Funds emphasised that it is time to break down the "practical difficulties limiting synergies with Horizon 2020".
 At the same time the ESIF regulations foresee that "it is of utmost importance to ensure optimal synergies between the funds to face the ever increasing competitive pressure from global markets and maximise impact and efficiency of public funding".